VinayKale1998/BookingAPI/README.md

 **/api/booking** **:method:GET** : Will retrieve the last booking details from the MongoDB BookMyShow collection and send it to the client with 200 status code

-**/api/booking** **:method:POST** : Will create a booking document  in the MongoDB collection after schema validation and send 200 status to the client for success and 400 status code incase of failure
+**/api/booking** **:method:POST** : Will create a booking document  in the MongoDB collection after schema validation and send 200 status to the client for success and 400 status code incase of error